 You’re about to take the bike for a day trip.
 You run through your must-have list:

 - iPhone -- check

 And then you’re off.
 You pull out onto the highway and open her up.
-Your favourite music starts coming through your Bluetooth headset from your iPod.
+Your favourite music starts coming through your Sena headset from your iPhone.
 It’s a beautiful day and the world is waiting to be explored.

 You speak into the microphone on your headset.
 “Call Karen!”
 There is a pause and Karen comes on the line.
 You tell her you’re going for a ride and ask her if she wants to come.
 She says yes and you agree to stop by her house and pick her up in five.
 She hangs up and the music takes over again.

-Five minutes later, your friend has her Bluetooth helmet on and her arms around your waist, as you head back out onto the highway.
+Five minutes later, your friend has her Bluetooth headset on and her arms around your waist, as you head back out onto the highway.

 You ask Karen if she’s comfortable and she says she’s fine.
 Her voice is crystal clear over the intercom, as if you are having a normal conversation.
 She hums along to the music.

 You pull into a servo to fill up and pull out your iPhone.
 Better check the weather.
 You bring up your WeatherBug app and it gives you the local weather.
 Fine and sunny.
 Perfect.